ravendb/docs/version_2/docs/Intro/basic-concepts.markdown

 ## Documents, Collections and Document unique identifiers

-A single data entity in RavenDB is called a _Document_ , and all Documents are persisted in RavenDB as [JSON documents](http://json.org).
-The JSON format was selected since it can store hierarchies, it is human readable, and it is as minimalistic as it gets.
+A single data entity in RavenDB is called a _Document_ and all Documents are persisted in RavenDB as [JSON documents](http://json.org).
+The JSON format was selected because it can store hierarchies, it is human readable and it is as minimalistic as it gets.
 Every document has metadata attached to it, by default it only contains data that is used internally by RavenDB (for example - the `Raven-Entity-Name` attribute which stores the entity type for the document).

 A _Collection_ is a set of Documents sharing the same RavenDB entity type.
 It is not a "database table", but rather a logical way of thinking of document groups.
 A Collection is an entirely virtual construct that has no physical meaning to the database.